-Ghouta's doctors forced to use expired drugs
+Ghouta's doctors forced to use expired drugs to treat injured

-(CNN)The devastation wrought in eastern Ghouta by a relentless bombardment by the Syrian regime has forced doctors to use expired drugs and scrabble for water as the number of dead reached 300 in three days, medics and activists said.
+(CNN)The devastation wrought in Eastern Ghouta by a relentless bombardment by the Syrian regime has forced doctors to use expired drugs and scrabble for water as the number of dead reached 300 in three days, medics and activists said.

 At least 260 people were killed and 500 injured in the rebel held-enclave of Eastern Ghouta between Monday and Tuesday evening, the Syrian American Medical Society (SAMS) said Wednesday.
-The Damascus Media Center told CNN another 45 deaths had been reported in Eastern Ghouta on Wednesday.
+The Damascus Media Center monitoring group told CNN another 45 deaths had been reported in Eastern Ghouta on Wednesday.

 The intensified bombardment in recent weeks of Eastern Ghouta, an area outside Damascus that has been besieged by the regime of Bashar al-Assad for years, has drawn international condemnation.
-Amnesty International said "flagrant war crimes" were being committed on an "epic scale" there, and the UN children's agency UNICEF published a blank statement, saying in a footnote there were "no words" to describe the suffering of children.
+Amnesty International said "flagrant war crimes" were being committed on an "epic scale" there, and the UN children's agency UNICEF published a symbolic blank statement, saying in a footnote there were "no words" to describe the suffering of children.

 The latest onslaught has prompted warnings that the regime of Bashar al-Assad, which is backed by the Russian military, is preparing to crush the rebel-held enclave.